PreciselyCloudNative/ScalaGeocodingUDF/README.md

 * **spectrum-bigdata-geocoding-sdk-spark2-<version>.jar**
 To run this sample locally, you should have this library under "lib" directory of this sample.
-To run this sample on EMR, this library can be in Amazon S3 or on Master Node
+To run this sample on cluster, this library must be on Master Node

 ### Geocoding Reference Data
 This sample uses geocoding reference data provided by Precisely [Data Experience](https://data.precisely.com).
 Geocoding attributes will be generated using this data